Geordie Stewart

-Geordie Stewart (born 1989 in London) is a British author, explorer, mountaineer, and former British Army officer.
+Geordie Stewart (born 1989 in London) is a British explorer, endurance athlete, and former British Army officer.
 In May 2011, aged 22, he became the youngest Briton to climb the Seven Summits – the highest mountain on each of the seven continents.
-In October 2019, he completed a 22,500-mile solo cycle around the world.
+In October 2019, he completed a 22,501-mile solo cycle around the world.

 Seven Summits

 Aged 18 he became one of the youngest Britons ever to summit Aconcagua, the highest mountain in South America.
 He then attempted a solo climb of Mount Kilimanjaro in May 2008 and reached the summit on his 19th birthday.
 His last expedition before starting at the University of St Andrews, was to Russia, where he reached the highest point in Europe, by summiting Mount Elbrus.

 In July 2009, he climbed the highest mountain in North America, Denali, before attempting Mount Everest the following year.
 Geordie got to within 150m of the summit before turning around.

 Over Christmas 2010, he climbed Vinson Massif in Antarctica, before completing the 6th mountain in his Seven Summits attempt, Carstensz Pyramid, Indonesia in March.
 Geordie returned to Everest in spring 2011 and became the youngest Briton to climb the Seven Summits.

 Geordie climbed in aid of Help for Heroes and the Royal National Lifeboat Institution.
 His first four climbs were self-funded; the remaining three were sponsored.

 During the finale of his Seven Summits attempt, Geordie filmed a one-off documentary, The Ultimate Climb, for Discovery Channel, which aired in May 2012.